r18n/r18n/r18n-core/README.md

 ### Loaders

 R18n can load translations from anywhere, not just from YAML files.
-You just need to create loader object with 2 methods: +available+ and +load+:
+You just need to create loader object with 2 methods: `available` and `load`:

 ```ruby
 class DBLoader